Discover Cape Point’s dramatic cliffs, pristine beaches, and unique wildlife. Spot penguins, whales, and more on this unforgettable private tour.

 - Cape of Good Hope Nature Reserve entrance fees R400 / adult; R200 / child

 This Cape Peninsula tour is truly exceptional.
-Featuring dramatic cliffs, pristine beaches, and stunning views, the reserve is a visual delight.
-Cape Point offers more than just beauty; it hosts a unique array of fauna and flora.
+With its stunning cliffs, immaculate beaches, and awe-inspiring views, the reserve is a true marvel.
+Cape Point offers more than just beauty; it is home to a distinctive array of wildlife and plant life.

 This Cape Peninsula tour is truly exceptional.
-Featuring dramatic cliffs, pristine beaches, and stunning views, the reserve is a visual delight.
-Cape Point offers more than just beauty; it hosts a unique array of fauna and flora.
+With its stunning cliffs, immaculate beaches, and awe-inspiring views, the reserve is a true marvel.
+Cape Point offers more than just beauty; it is home to a distinctive array of wildlife and plant life.

 For a full refund, cancel at least 24 hours before the scheduled departure time.